IBM-Bluemix-Docs/mass-data-migration/faqs.md

 In all other regions (Japan, Australia, Brazil, Canada, Mexico, Hong Kong, Singapore, Norway, and South Korea), a flat rate of USD 1,145 is charged per device including the USD 295 device fee, USD 850 roundtrip shipping, and 10 business days of use at your site.

-Your 10 days of use onsite does not include the day your device is shipped to you, nor the day your device is returned to IBM (a maximum of 2 days).
+Your 10 days of use onsite do not include the day your device is shipped to you, nor the day your device is returned to IBM (a maximum of 2 days).
 If more time is needed to complete your migration beyond the allotted 10 days, you will be charged a USD 30 per-day extension fee for each additional day of use.

 There are special shipping requirements for these regions.
 See above for more information.
 {: note}